Digressive/Email-HTML-Logs/README.md

 * Send the contents of HTML files as the body in e-mails.
 * Useful for applications that output HTML logs with no e-mail option.
 * The utility requires at least PowerShell 5.0.
-* This utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016 and Windows Server 2012 R2.
+* Tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, Windows Server 2016 and Windows Server 2012 R2.

 ## Generating A Password File For SMTP Authentication